Week 5 Q2

 we learn this week!

-Spalding: Spalding: Two letter phonograms UR, NG, EA, were introduced.
+Spalding: Spalding: Two letter phonograms OU, IR, OY, were introduced.
 Remember to underline the two letter phonograms.
 This marking states that these are two letter phonograms making one sound.
-We reviewed O and H from the previous first 26 phonograms.
-Students used their pink notebook to write their new spelling words/sight words (tan, tin, ton, bed).
-Cumulative test will start soon!
-It will include 26 single letter phonograms, plus all the two letters’ phonograms taught during the quarter.
+We reviewed QU and B from the previous first 26 phonograms.
+Students used their pink notebook to write their new spelling words/sight words (no, now, man, ten).
+At the end of the second quarter, students will perform a cumulative test for all the phonograms, 26 single letter phonograms, plus all the two letters’ phonograms taught during the quarter.

 Reading reminders: